hevet/ESP32_internet_radio_v3/README.md

   - Volume adjustment
   - Pause / resume playback
   - Mute audio
-- Supports up to **18 radio banks**, each bank with up to 99 stations.
+- Supports up **18 radio banks**, each bank with up to 99 stations.
-- Automatic fetching of radio station lists from JSON files on GitHub.
+- Fetching of radio station lists from files on GitHub.
 - Local audio file playback from SD card.
 - Display of audio stream information:
   - Bitrate in b/s